 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other, nor do they need to communicate with the message queue at the same time.
 When a sender places a message onto a queue, it is stored until the recipient receives them.

-In Magento Commerce, the Message Queue Framework (MQF) is a fully-functional system that allows a module to publish messages to queues.
+In Adobe Commerce, the Message Queue Framework (MQF) is a fully-functional system that allows a module to publish messages to queues.
 It also creates consumers to receive them asynchronously.
 The MQF primarily uses RabbitMQ as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 A basic message queue system can also be set up without using RabbitMQ.
 In this system, a MySQL adapter stores messages in the database.
 Three database tables (

 queue_message_status) manage the message queue workload.
 Cron jobs ensure the consumers are able to receive messages.
 This solution is not very scalable.
 RabbitMQ should be used whenever possible.

 See Configure message queues for information about setting up the message queue system.

 Send a message from the publisher to a queue

 The following code sends a message to the queue.
 The

 1 $publisher->publish($topic, $message)